Step One

 The registration includes:

-• Each investor must commit to a minimum $35 monthly investment subscription for custody, investment programming, training, and underwriting services.
+• Each investor must commit to a minimum $35 monthly investment contribution for custody, investment programming, training, and underwriting services.

 • Investment may be pledged via Check or Credit.
 “No Cash.”